 In this episode we talk about visualization on mobile and touch devices.
-How do you design visualization interfaces for this kind of devices?
+How do you design visualization interfaces for these kinds of devices?
 How different is it to interact with your fingertips rather than with your mouse?
 Advantages, disadvantages, unexplored opportunities?

-We talk about that with Dominukus Baur, interaction designer and mobile data visualization specialist.
+We discuss with Dominukus Baur, interaction designer and mobile data visualization specialist.
 You can see his work on his website/blog.
 Make sure to give a look to his talk at the OpenVis Conference: Data on Your FingerTips.
 He gives lots of useful tips!

 00:00:00 Enrico and Mo go on vacations